 Master's Programme in Physics

-The MSc programme gives a good foundation for PhD studies and research in higher academic institutions as well as in the industry.
+The programme gives a good foundation for PhD studies and research in higher academic institutions as well as in the industry.
 As the programme is flexible it can easily be adapted to the labour market and physicists often work as engineers in various physics-related fields.
-In general, studies in physics give the student good training in analytical thinking and problem solving in combination with competence in mathematical model building and computer usage.
+In general, studies in physics give you good training in analytical thinking and problem solving in combination with high competence in mathematical model building and computer usage.
 These skills make physicists useful also in other fields of the labour market, for example in the insurance, finance and economy sectors.

 We constantly strive towards being one of Scandinavia and Europe's best environments for education, research and community engagement that meets the challenges of an ever-increasing global society.